humama/os232/links.md

 This page explains about history of Linux.
 <br>
 11. [Welcome to Linux From Scratch!](https://www.linuxfromscratch.org/) --- <br>
-This page explains about linux from scratch.
+This page is linux from scratch.
 <br>
 12. [Nano vs VIM editor – What’s the difference between nano and vim editors?](https://www.geeksforgeeks.org/nano-vs-vim-editor-whats-the-difference-between-nano-and-vim-editors/) --- <br>
 This page explains the pros and cons of nano and vim editor in linux.